Neo Geo Battle Coliseum

-Neo Geo Battle Coliseum (ネオジオバトルコロシアム, Neojio Batoru Koroshiamu) (usually abbreviated as NGBC or NGB) is a fighting game designed for the Atomiswave arcade board developed and released by SNK in 2005.
+(usually abbreviated as NGBC or NGB) is a fighting game designed for the Atomiswave arcade board developed and released by SNK in 2005.
 The game features characters from several SNK and ADK titles.
 Subsequently, a PlayStation 2 version of the game was released in Japan, North America, and Europe.
 The Xbox Live Arcade version was released worldwide on June 9, 2010.
 In 2020, a homebrew conversion was released for the Dreamcast.

 Gameplay

 The game system of the arcade NGBC, is a 2-on-2 tag battle, regardless of how many players are playing.
 While the two-player game system is similar to most tag-team systems of other games, the single player system is unusual.
 When the controlled character hits the opponent with a double assault, the reserve character will enter a hyper-charged state.
 When the player switches to a character in this state, they get two effects: "attack power increase" and "addition to damage value."
 Characters that already have high attack power will become even stronger with "attack power increase."
 Characters with multi-stage techniques can put pressure on opponents who are simply waiting.
 The duration of hyper charge is only 10 seconds initially.
 However, the longer it takes to switch after activation, the longer it will last.
 Regarding the system, we have improved the system to make the game more enjoyable, and have changed the specifications to "death match until two people are down when playing against the opponent" and "tag match that ends when one person is down when playing against the CPU."

 The game's single play is more like a survival battle, where the player must beat enemy after enemy as long as possible.
 However, the game gives the player 300 seconds, and when time-out occurs, instead of win or lose, the player will face the boss (depending on how well they perform).
 Only at this point will time-out determine the victor.

 During a single-play, the rule is to defeat either member of the team, not both team members.
 That is, unlike most tag-team systems (but similar to Kizuna Encounter or Tekken Tag Tournament), where all opposition must be beaten in order to win, in NGBC the player only needs to beat one member of the opposite team to win, without the need to fight the other member if the first is defeated.